dutertetimes/dutertetimes.github.io/stories/_posts/2016-12-13-Vitriolo to CHED Chairperson: She Should Resign.md

 ---
-title: Vitriolo to CHED Chairperson: She Should Resign
+title: "Vitriolo to CHED Chairperson: She Should Resign"
 date: 2016-12-13T06:45:39UTC
 excerpt: The Commission on Higher Education executive director Julito Vitriolo has called for the resignation of CHED Chairperson Dr. Patricia Licuanan after she was told not to attend Cabinet meetings starting 5 December 2016.
 layout: post